How to Qualify for the Special Rules Involving Disability Benefits Over 50

 The 5 Steps to Disability Benefit Approval for Most Applicants

 According to the SSA, this procedure follows a step-by-step process that encompasses these five important questions:

 - Are you working?
-If so, you must make less than $1,310/month in order to qualify for disability benefits.
+If so, you must make less than $1,350/month in order to qualify for disability benefits.

 - Is your condition “severe”?
-Your health problems must be bad enough to stop you from completing work-related activities as required for your job.
+Your health problems must be bad enough to stop you from completing work-related activities for your job as required for at least 12 months.

 - Is your condition found in the list of disabling conditions?
 The SSA maintains a list of medical conditions that they consider potentially qualifying disabilities.
 If your various health issues aren’t listed, that won’t automatically disqualify you, though.
 The SSA decides if your total health problems and their related conditions/symptoms are “equivalent” to one or more disabilities on their list.